 When you return, and once the dentist has decided you are fully healed, he will remove the protective covering and place an abutment, which connects the implant to the custom-made crown.
 The last step is to attach the restoration, which will be customized to match the color, size, and shape of your natural tooth.

 How Long Does It Take to For Implants to Heal?

 Once the procedure is complete, it will be required that you spend some time relaxing afterward.
 On average, you can expect the recovery time to last around 7 days.
 Of course, every patient is different, so don’t be surprised if you need a little extra time.

 Depending on the number of implants you had placed, whether you had to undergo pre-implant dental work (bone grafting), and individual healing time after the first phase can determine how long your recovery will take.

 If you’re ready to restore your smile to its entirety, have increased confidence around others, and enjoy living a life without the worry of accidental slippage, talk to your dentist about dental implants and how you can get started.

 About the Author

 Dr. Matthew Nawrocki earned his Bachelor of Science degree in chemistry from the University of Florida.
 From there, he went on to attend the University of Florida College of Dentistry, earning a Doctor of Dental Medicine degree.
-As a dental professional with Jacksonville Dental Specialists, Dr. Nawrocki and his team understand that the longer you wait to replace a missing tooth, the greater the changes for future dental problems.
+As a dental professional with Jacksonville Dental Specialists, Dr. Nawrocki and his team understand that the longer you wait to replace a missing tooth, the greater the chances for future dental problems.
 By entrusting your smile to Dr. Nawrocki, you can rest easy knowing you’ll receive an improved, more beautiful smile.
 To learn more, contact us at (904) 683-4781.